ArkEcosystemArchive/docs-legacy/docs/introduction/blockchain/when-do-you-need-blockchain.md

 Now we can tie it all together according to this concept.
 The designers do not need a bank account to do business on Thread.
 They can receive payment for clothes in cryptocurrency, and buy raw materials locally or online with that cryptocurrency.
 They can also use Bitcoin to buy goods and services wherever it is accepted in their area.
 Because the platform runs peer-to-peer, there is no bloated middleman or corrupt organization on the designer end.
 The money goes directly into the hands of the garment provider.
 If your idea aims to include the developing world in some way, you can overcome the hurdle of your participants being unbanked by using Blockchain.

-## When Automation of Transaction is Key
+## When Automation of Transaction Is Key

 If your idea involves the disbursement of value to multiple parties on a transaction event, blockchain is ideal for making this process easy to develop and deploy.